DCS-training/AdvancedLLMs/README.md

-# Advanced Use of LLMs: Running and customising LLMs on your own laptop
+# Advanced Use of LLMs: Running and customising LLMs on your own hardware
 Author: Martin Disley
 ## Course Overview